| The Case for a National Individual Investment

 remain independent from corporations and centralized industry.
 As we know,

+this is not at all how things turned out.
 But ultimately, Jefferson's key concept was that democracy was inherently

 dependent upon highly distributed capital ownership.
 In Jefferson's mind,